-Passes to the health office must be obtained from the student's teacher.
-Any medication to be administered during the school day should be delivered to the health office by a parent/guardian, along with the required paperwork from a doctor.
+Passes to the health office must be obtained from the student's subject teacher.
+Any medication to be administered during the school day should be taken to the health office upon arriving at school.
 Students are not permitted to carry any type of medication during school hours.
 If a student becomes ill at school, the nurse or school personnel will call home.
-Students are not to call/text home to be excused because of illness.
+Students are not to call home to be excused because of illness.